iCliniq Logo

 Welcome to icliniq.com.

-I have reviewed your query and hypothyroidism is not related to low platelet count.
-Giant platelets are present when there is destruction in platelets.
+I have reviewed your query, and hypothyroidism is not related to low platelet count.
+Giant platelets are present when there is destruction of platelets.

-Temporary viral infection, dengue, malaria, uremia, splenomegaly, bacterial infection are some of the causes that lead to a decrease in platelet count.
-So, if there is any clinical complaint present, then let me know about that for giving more comment.
-Drink a lot of water and papaya can be taken more.
+Temporary viral infection, dengue, malaria, uremia, splenomegaly, and bacterial infection are some of the causes that lead to a decrease in platelet count.
+So, if there is any clinical complaint present, then let me know about that for further comment.
+Drink a lot of water, and papaya can be taken more.

-I advise you repeat CBC (complete blood count) after three days and if any unusual bleeding occurs, then consult a doctor immediately.
+I advise you to repeat CBC (complete blood count) after three days, and if any unusual bleeding occurs, then consult a doctor immediately.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!